alissonlauffer/PWRTelegram/README.md

  - completely removed all unsupported background calls for bot
  - read groups / channels history using getChannelDifference
  - download all old private messages using getDifference with pts = 0
- - search public chats using resolvUsername
+ - search public chats using resolveUsername

 *Other:*
 - Allow to set a proxy before login